 Competitors who are unable to compete in sufficient scored events to maintain their seed points because of injury, illness, studies, military obligations, or church commitments may protect their points through single penalization.
 Single penalization cannot be requested for lack of calendar opportunities.
 U.S. Ski & Snowboard and FIS membership must be renewed each year in order to maintain points, even when an athlete has single penalty protection.
-For more detailed information see the U.S. Ski & Snowboard Alpine Competition Guide, pages 25 & 26.
-Forms for both FIS and U.S. Ski & Snowboard Single Penalty Protection are available below.
+For more detailed information see the U.S. Ski & Snowboard Alpine Competition Guide, Chapter 2.
+The form for the U.S. Ski & Snowboard Single Penalty Protection is available on the right.
+FIS Single Penalty requests need to send an email to firstname.lastname@example.org with the name of the athlete and email contact for the athlete.
+The athlete will receive instructions on how to proceed.
 Single Penalty requests must be submitted to U.S. Ski & Snowboard for both FIS and U.S. Ski & Snowboard by April 15.

 If you have a question regarding your U.S. Ski & Snowboard or FIS points or ranking, or an event result, please be sure to provide U.S. Ski & Snowboard with sufficient details to help you.
 Most notably, indicate your sport (alpine, cross country, freestyle, etc.).